Home Alone and other Christmas movie locations you can actually visit

 No points for guessing, the Selfridges Department Store in London makes our list draped in the holiday spirit of Love Actually (2003).
 With several humorous encounters shot around the city, one memorable scene features Alan Rickman attempting a quick purchase while Rowan Atkinson leisurely decorates the gift with cinnamon sticks and Christmas candies.
 Rickman’s comedic frustration adds a hilarious touch to the film.

-Visit the Selfridges Store to dunk yourself in the holiday spirit.
+Visit the Selfridges Store to dunk yourself right into the holiday spirit.
 Additionally, make the most of Christmas in London by ice-skating at the Somerset House, exploring cosy Christmas pop-ups, enjoying carols at St. Pauls, and checking out the Winter Light exhibit at the South Bank Centre.

 Book your stay at Rosewood London via Booking.com